SpareCores/sc-www/src/assets/articles/cloud-compute-performance-benchmarks.md

 tool, it does results in meaningful and useful metrics with the right selection of the CPU stress method.

-After evaluating all the ~50 CPU stress methods, we have found that many returns diluted scores when running on HT cores, so looked for methods that measure the actual raw multi-core performance of the CPU, and found the below two finalists:
+After evaluating approximately 50 CPU stress methods, we have found that many returns diluted scores when running on hyper-threaded (HT) cores, so we looked for methods that measure the actual raw multi-core performance of the CPU, and identified the two finalists below.:

 - `jmp`: Simple unoptimised compare >, <, == and jmp branching.
 - `div16`: 50,000 16 bit unsigned integer divisions.